-The salary scale for nurses in Kenya is also competitive and has been increasing steadily over the past few years.
+The salary scale for nurses in Kenya is also competitive and has increased steadily over the past few years.

 What are some of the challenges nurses face in their careers?

-One of the biggest challenges nurses face is working long hours and often having to work overtime.
-Nurses may also have to deal with difficult patients and challenging work environments.
+One of the most significant challenges nurses face is working long hours and often having to work overtime.
+Nurses may also have to deal with complex patients and challenging work environments.